pescuma/buildhealth/README.md

 The way it works is: you first create a build, then you add data to it and finally you call report to see the status of your build.
 At this point you can also call the notify command to receive nofications with the report.

+To call the cli: `java -jar buildhealth-0.X.jar`.
+For Windows you can use the exe version.

 ##### Creates a new build
 This must be done before adding data